 The way we hire is changing—fast.
 AI is transforming recruitment, making processes more efficient but also introducing new complexity.
-While tools like ChatGPT can streamline job applications, they also bring concerns around authenticity, bias, and cheating.
+While AI tools can streamline job applications, they also bring concerns around authenticity, bias, and cheating.
 For hiring managers, this creates a paradox: AI is both a threat to traditional hiring and a gateway to future-ready talent.

 As AI becomes embedded in our work, the most valuable employee skills are evolving.
 Research consistently shows that critical thinking, creativity, problem-solving, and emotional intelligence remain essential—even when AI is part of the process (World Economic Forum, 2023).
 The question isn't whether candidates use AI, but how they use it.